openethereum/openethereum.github.io/Tutorial-Part-IX.md

 Before we can begin in earnest, we will need to refactor some of our existing code.
 Whereas at the moment, our dapp heads straight into the "voting" mode we actually want to create a new mode of operation where we are deploying the underlying contract.
 To do this, we will rename the class `App` to `Counter` (and remove the `export` functionality) and introduce a new exported class `App`.

 The new class `App` will, for now, just `render()` a `Counter` object.
 However, the one key change we'll make here is to pass in the `Counter` contract as a prop named `contract`.
-This has a two repercussions sicne we're working in React.
+This has a two repercussions since we're working in React.
 Firstly, we should move the definitions of `this.voted`, `this.prevVote` and `this.prevVotes` from the constructor into `componentWillReceiveProps` and `componentWillMount`, so that they respond to changes in the prop value.

 Secondly, rather than storing the `Counter` contract object in `App`'s '`this.counter` we'll place it in the more correct `this.state.counter`, so that should it change (which it will, but not quite yet), it is reflected in the browser through forcing a new `render()`.